slackapi/deno-slack-builder/README.md

 The top level `mod.ts` file can be run as a Deno program.
 It takes up to 3 command line arguments:

-* `--source="relative/path/to/project"` Where the builder will look for relevant files.
-Defaults to the current working directory
+* `--manifest` If passed, will only generate the manifest and skip building functions

-* `--output="relative/path/to/output/"` Where ouput files will be written.
-Optional if `--manifest` is set.
-Will print to stdout out if omitted
+* `--source` Absolute or relative path to your project.
+Defaults to current working directory.

-* `--manifest` Will only generate the manifest.json file
+* `--output` Where manifest and function files will be written to.
+Defaults to `dist`.
+If omitted with `--manifest` set the manifest will be printed to stdout.

 ```
-deno run -q --unstable --allow-write --allow-read ./src/mod.ts --source="samples/a" --output="dist/a"
+deno run --unstable --allow-write --allow-read https://deno.land/x/deno_slack_builder@0.0.5/mod.ts"
 ```

-1. Generates a `manifest.json` file in the `output` directory.
+1. Generates a `manifest.json` file in the `output` directory or prints to stdout.

-2. Bundles any functions with `remote_environment=slack` w/ Deno into the `output` directory in a structure our runtime layer expects.
+2. Bundles any functions w/ Deno into the `output` directory in a structure compatible with the Run on Slack runtime.

 ## Manifest Generation Logic
 Allows for flexibility with how you define your manifest.